maicolsantos/maicolsantos/README.md

 ### Hi 👋, I'm Maicol Santos

-I'm Maicol Santos, a passionate Frontend Developer with a robust background in web and mobile development.
+A passionate Frontend Developer with a robust background in web and mobile development.
 I specialize in crafting seamless and innovative user interfaces using technologies such as React, VueJS, and React Native.

 With years of experience, I have honed my skills in developing responsive, user-friendly applications.
 My expertise lies in transforming complex requirements into intuitive and aesthetically pleasing digital experiences.
 Whether it's building scalable design systems or creating dynamic single-page applications, I strive to deliver high-quality code and exceptional user experiences.